mishankov/logman/README.md

 </p>

 <p align="center">
- Highly configurable logging library for Go with sane defaults
+ Deeply configurable logging library for Go with no configuration required to start
 </p>

 # Installation